nuprl/TypeWeaver/tools/README.md

 * `run_migration_pipeline/main.py`: runs the evaluation pipeline (inference, type weaving, and type checking) on a dataset

+* `save_ground_truth_typings.py`: given a JavaScript dataset, copies the `.d.ts`
+  type definitions from the provided DefinitelyTyped directory; if no type definitions exist, checks the package to see if type definitions were bundled

 * `summarize_results.py`: generates CSV files summarizing the results

 * `transform_require_to_import.py`: transforms a JavaScript dataset from